-Once you have assembled all the relevant documents, you should create an accompanying contact list of any relevant individuals.
-This list should include the person's full name, their relationship to you, a current address, phone number and email.
-This list can include personal contacts, such as your current and former spouses, parents and step-parents, children and grandchildren, siblings, and close friends in the area (especially if family members are far away) as well as professional contacts, such as your attorney, accountant, investment adviser, stockbroker, insurance agent or trust officer.
+Once you have assembled all the relevant documents, you should create an accompanying contact list of any key individuals.
+This list should include the person's full name, their relationship to you, and a current address, phone number and email.
+This list can include personal contacts, such as your current and former spouses, parents and stepparents, children and grandchildren, siblings, and close friends in the area (especially if family members are far away).
+It can also cover professional contacts, such as your attorney, accountant, investment adviser, stockbroker, insurance agent or trust officer.

 Your contact list and documents should be stored in a secure place, such as a personal fire- and waterproof safe.
 If you choose to store any or all of them in a safe deposit box, make sure the key is accessible and that someone has a durable power of attorney or is on the list of those who can access the box.
 Should the need arise, you will want someone to have immediate access.
+You may also want to save this file digitally.
+A password-protected PDF can serve this purpose, as long as someone knows where to find it and has the password (including the computer's password, if it is stored locally rather than in the cloud).
+Some secure password management systems also permit you to set up access for a trusted individual in emergencies.

-You may also want to consider arranging for an inventory of your assets.
+You may want to consider arranging for an inventory of your assets.
 A property inventory catalogs what you own so nothing is forgotten, by you in your estate plans or by your beneficiaries later.
-An inventory can also assist you in tax planning, help you keep track of fluctuating values for pieces such as art or antiques, and allow you to create very specific wills or trusts.
+An inventory can also assist you in tax planning; help you keep track of fluctuating values for pieces, such as art or antiques; and allow you to create very specific wills or trusts.
 However, if you have minimal physical property, or if you intend to bestow your estate in its entirety to only a few individuals, an inventory may not be necessary.